cysouw/diathesis/text/c04_summaryEpi.md

 ## Modality {#sec:epithesis-mood}

+The grammatical marking of ~~modality~~ expresses a personal stance of the speaker towards the state-of-affairs.
+In grammars of European languages it is commonly discussed in the context of modal verbs, like *können*, *müssen* or *dürfen*.
+However, German has various other monoclausal structures to express modality.
+This includes some categories from the less-trodden paths of grammatical description like the trinity of *Kogativ* 'to intend', *Konativ* 'to try' and *Effektiv* 'to succeed'.

 ### *Modalverben* {#sec:summary-modalverben}

-(full discussion in [@sec:infinitive-modals] and subsequent sections) *dürfen/können/mögen/müssen/sollen/wollen + Infinitiv*, also *werden/brauchen*

-Ersatzinfinitiv
+The ~~Modalverben~~ (full discussion in [@sec:infinitive-modals]) are *dürfen*, *können*, *mögen*, *müssen*, *sollen* and *wollen*.
+These light verbs are combined with an infinitive [@next a].
+Functionally, the light verbs *brauchen* [@next b], see [@sec:infinitive-brauchen], and *werden* [@next c], see [@sec:infinitive-werden-modal], should probably also be included in this group.
+Especially the status of *werden + Infinitiv* is widely discussed in the German grammatical literature.
+It is traditionally analysed as a marker of future tense, but future reference in German is mostly expressed without it.
+A modal meaning of expectation and/or presumption seems to be a more suitable analysis.

 ::: ex
 a.
-Ich baue ein Haus.
+Ich baue ein Haus. \
+   Ich will ein Haus bauen.
 b.
-Ich will ein Haus bauen.
+Du brauchst nicht kommen.
 c.
 Ich werde ein Haus bauen.
-d.
-Du brauchst nicht kommen.
 :::

 ### *Obligativ* (*haben/brauchen + zu‑Infinitiv*)

 The ~~Obligativ~~ (full discussion in [@sec:zuinfinitive-haben]) consist of the light verb *haben* with a *zu‑Infinitiv* [@next a].
-This construction is closely related to the English *to have to* construction, both in form an meaning.
+This construction is closely related to the English *to have to* construction, both in form and meaning.
 This epithesis expresses an obligation to perform an activity (i.e. similar to modal *müssen*).
 The German construction is clearly monoclausal, because the finite verb is positioned at the end of the clause in subordinate position [@next b].

 ::: ex
 a.
 Die Schüler lösen die Aufgaben. \